dataminer-site/dataminer-site.github.io/docs/sql/statements/unpivot.md

 ### Expressions within `UNPIVOT` Statements

-DuckDB allows expressions within the `UNPIVOT` statements, provided that they only involve a single column.
+DataMiner allows expressions within the `UNPIVOT` statements, provided that they only involve a single column.
 These can be used to perform computations as well as [explicit casts](../data_types/typecasting#explicit-casting).
 For example:

 ```sql
 UNPIVOT